Chronial/snapraid-runner/README.md

 * If you don’t already have it, download and install [the latest python version](https://www.python.org/downloads/).
 * Download [the latest release](https://github.com/Chronial/snapraid-runner/releases)
-  of this script and extract it anywhere or clone this repository via git.
+  of this package.
+* Install the release with pip via `python3 -m pip install snapraid-runner-x.x.tar.gz` on Linux or `py -3 -m pip install snapraid-runner-x.x.tar.gz` on Windows
 * Copy/rename the `snapraid-runner.conf.example` to `snapraid-runner.conf` and
   edit its contents.
 You need to at least configure `snapraid.executable` and `snapraid.config`.
   * [The wiki](https://github.com/Chronial/snapraid-runner/wiki/How-to-use-snapraid-runner-with-gmail)
     has details on how to use gmail for sending mail.
-* Run the script via `python3 snapraid-runner.py` on Linux or `py -3 snapraid-runner.py` on Windows.
+* Run the script via `snapraid-runner` command on Linux or Windows.

+## Uninstalling
+* To uninstall simply run `python3 -m pip uninstall snapraid-runner` on Linux or `py -3 -m pip uninstall snapraid-runner`

 ## Features
 * Runs `diff` before `sync` to see how many files were deleted and aborts if